psarsky/databases-course/lab1/11-ora-trip-cw-spr.md

 /

-CREATE OR
-REPLACE TRIGGER trg_modify_reservation_status
+CREATE OR REPLACE TRIGGER trg_modify_reservation_status
-    AFTER
-UPDATE OF STATUS
+    AFTER UPDATE OF STATUS
 		  ON RESERVATION
 			  FOR EACH ROW
 BEGIN
 	IF :OLD.STATUS != :NEW.STATUS THEN
 		INSERT INTO LOG (RESERVATION_ID, LOG_DATE, STATUS, NO_TICKETS)
 		VALUES (:NEW.RESERVATION_ID, SYSDATE, :NEW.STATUS, :NEW.NO_TICKETS);
-END
-IF;
+END IF;
 END;
 /

 CREATE OR REPLACE TRIGGER trg_modify_reservation_tickets
-    AFTER
-UPDATE OF NO_TICKETS
+    AFTER UPDATE OF NO_TICKETS
 		  ON RESERVATION
 			  FOR EACH ROW
 BEGIN
 	IF :OLD.NO_TICKETS != :NEW.NO_TICKETS THEN
 		INSERT INTO LOG (RESERVATION_ID, LOG_DATE, STATUS, NO_TICKETS)
 		VALUES (:NEW.RESERVATION_ID, SYSDATE, :NEW.STATUS, :NEW.NO_TICKETS);
-END
-IF;
+END IF;
 END;
 /

 CREATE OR REPLACE TRIGGER trg_prevent_delete_reservation
-    BEFORE
-DELETE
+    BEFORE DELETE
 						 ON RESERVATION
 						 FOR EACH ROW
 BEGIN
 	RAISE_APPLICATION_ERROR(-20001, 'Nie można usunąć rezerwacji!');
 END;
 /

-CREATE OR
-REPLACE PROCEDURE p_add_reservation_4(
+CREATE OR REPLACE PROCEDURE p_add_reservation_4(
-    trip_id IN INT,
+    trip_id IN int,
-    person_id IN INT,
+    person_id IN int,
-    no_tickets IN INT,
+    no_tickets IN int,
-    STATUS IN CHAR
+    status IN char
 )
     IS
-    v_total_tickets INT; -- Suma już zarezerwowanych biletów v_max_tickets int; -- Maksymalna liczba miejsc na wycieczkę v_trip_date date; -- Data wycieczki v_log_date date; -- Data log-a
+    v_total_tickets int; -- Suma już zarezerwowanych biletów v_max_tickets   int; -- Maksymalna liczba miejsc na wycieczkę v_trip_date     date; -- Data wycieczki v_log_date      date; -- Data log-a
 v_trip_exist    int; -- Czy wycieczka istnieje
 v_error_message varchar2(4000); -- Komunikat błędu
 BEGIN
 	-- Pobranie nowego ID z sekwencji